 If you haven’t already done so, research your plant choices.
-Look at your standard weather patterns, and decide when you’ll be planting your trees, your shrubs, flowers, and vegetables.
-There’s a thousand guides out there written by master gardeners that can tell you exactly when to plant the specific plants for your area of the country.
+Look at your standard weather patterns, and decide when you’ll be planting your trees, shrubs, flowers, and vegetables.
+There are a thousand guides out there written by master gardeners that can tell you exactly when to plant the specific plants for your area of the country.

 While I like to do my planning in the winter so I know exactly when I need to get everything going, you can start this step anytime.
 It’s early enough in the year that you can still have a fantastic garden!

 Edible spring garden plants include things like lettuce, spinach, many types of onions, short-season leeks, peas, and virtually anything else that likes growing temperatures between 40-70 degrees.
 This is also the time to plant fruit trees like peaches, plums, nectarines, and other summer fruit so they get started before summer’s heat comes on.